enketo/blog/_posts/2013-07-25-galvanizing-enketo.md

 <img class="left" style="width: 700px;" src="../files/2013/07/enketo_at_galvanize.jpg" alt="Enketo at Galvanize"/>

-<p class="clearfix">To create the right environment for these exciting plans, Enketo LLC is since last month based in a very cool co-working space in Denver, called [Galvanize](http://galvanize.it).
+<p class="clearfix">To create the right environment for these exciting plans, Enketo LLC is since last month operating from <a href="http://galvanize.it">Galvanize</a>, a very cool co-working space in Denver.
 It is now surrounded by other Internet Businesses (some are even hipper than Enketo).
 The vibe and networking opportunities here are awesome and will be a great positive influence on the work!</p>

 ###Becoming social